110nard0/shard/README.md

 # Interneting is Hard
-This is a repo of practice files from the online HTML & CSS Tutorial at [InternetingIsHard].
+This is a repo of practice files from the online HTML & CSS Tutorial at [Interneting Is Hard].

 ## Topics learned:
 - HTML Forms